thm-projects/arsnova-flashcards/docker_readme.md

 3. The app is now available under [localhost](http://localhost:3000)

 ## Developing with Docker
 You can build and run the development version of cards with docker.
-Therefore you can use the standard Dockerfile in the projects root directory.
+Therefore you can use the docker-compose in the projects root directory.
 1. Clone the project
 2. From your project directory run `sudo UID_GID="$(id -u):$(id -g)" docker-compose up -d`\
   2.1 `UID_GID="$(id -u):$(id -g)"` sets the environments variable `UID_GID` for docker-compose.
 This is necessary for handling correct permissions.
 If you do not provide it, it will use `1000` for both as default.
+This default value will most likely fit your system, but not with certainty.
 3. This brings up the app under Port 3000 - you may change this port in the docker-compose.yml file\
   3.1.
 The first time you run this, it may take a (long) while\
   3.2.
 If you like to start the containers detached, use command option `-d`.
 Beware: you then won't see any output from the containers; at least for the first start of the app it is recommended to start the containers in foreground\
   3.3.
 You may run the app with a custom `settings.json`-File by adding it in the docker-compose file as `command`
-4. The app is now available under **localhost:\<desired-port\>**, standard [localhost:3000](http://localhost:3000).
+4. The app is now available under **localhost:\<desired-port\>**, default [localhost:3000](http://localhost:3000).